-The photos date from around 1977 and feature mainly young fans attending home matches at Old Trafford and Maine Road.
+The photos date from around 1977 and feature mainly young Manchester United and City fans attending home matches at Old Trafford and Maine Road.

-I’ve recently shared some of his images on our Instagram and Facebook pages and they have stirred up some nostalgic memories about the football culture of previous decades, long before Sky TV and big money takeovers.
+I’ve recently re-shared some of the images on our Facebook page and they have stirred up some nostalgic memories about the football culture of previous decades, the fashion, the atmosphere and what is was like to be a match going fan long before Sky TV and big money takeovers.

 The majority of Iain’s images have not been seen by many, hopefully they can now be appreciated by a wider audience.